|

 Old Sukhothai is located around 12 kilometres outside the new city and I would suggest passing through New Sukhothai and staying close to the Historical Park where there are lots of accommodation options and facilities for visitors.

-“Disclosure – This page may contain affiliate links.
-If you make a purchase through a link on this page I may make a small commission.
+This page may contain affiliate links.
+If you make a purchase through a link on this page I might make a small commission.
 This does not cost you any extra and helps to keep this site running.
 Thank you for your support!”

 Wat Mahathat